refaelbm/Control-System-Of-Motor-Based-Machine/README.md

 # Control-System-Of-Motor-Based-Machine

-Write a code for a CPU to control motor based machine with creating a comunction bettewen with a CP for the GUI
+Write a code for a CPU to control motor based machine with creating a comunction between with a CP for the GUI

 The CPU need to do 6 tasks: